canvas-gamification/docs/docs/junit-framework/clauses/random-clause-documentation.md

 Random clauses check if a set of outputs is uniformly distributed and can be used both in and out of Test Sentences.

+## Random Clauses in Test Sentences

+Random clauses can be used in a test sentence with any other combination of clauses.
+In this use case, the clause captures a print value based on the type of clause (int, char, etc.) and checks if the values are uniformly distributed (implying random generation of numbers).
+Typically, each clause has parameters to describe what values it should capture, and then checks for a uniform distribution across the set of values it captures from the console output.

-### Random Clauses Outside Test Sentences
+## Random Clauses Outside Test Sentences

 Random clauses can be used to check the randomness of a set of input values from anywhere in a test.
-This is done by declaring the random clause as you normally would, but then calling the `validateRandom(ArrayList)`  method receives an `ArrayList` of values of the same type as the clause, and executes the random check on this set of values.
+This is done by declaring the random clause as you normally would with the desired bounds, but then calling the `validateRandom(ArrayList)` method on the clause.
+This method receives an `ArrayList` of values of the same type as the clause, and executes the random check on this set of values.
 Note that to use this, the test writer must generate this `ArrayList`, and it must have **at least** 1000 values to ensure the check is accurate.

 Example: